vectara/vectara-ingest/README.md

    1. Change the `vectara.corpus_key` value to the ID of the corpus into which you want to ingest the content of the website.

       To retrieve your corpus ID from the Vectara console, click **Data > Your Corpus Name** and you will see the ID on the top of the screen.

-   2. Change the `vectara.customer_id` value to the ID of your account.

-      To retrieve your customer ID from the Vectara console, click your username in the upper-right corner.

    3. Change `rss_crawler.source` to `pg`.